 Fight the status quo

 It’s a funny thing.
 India has incredibly culinary diversity.
-Sits at the forefront of global the foodie scene.
+Sits at the forefront of the global foodie scene.

 Yet somehow it has been diminished.
 Reduced to the same 15 dishes you see on every Indian restaurant menu around the world.